 The Seven Mile Bridge is a 10,888-metre bridge in the Florida Keys, Monroe County.
 It was constructed in 1978 and opened in 1982.
 Beneath the bridge, you’ll see a small island called Pigeon Key.

 This 5-acre island is home to eight must-see historical buildings.
-There are also several displays and artefacts that tell stories of notable events, such as the deadly 1935 Labour Day hurricane.
+There are also several displays and artifacts that tell stories of notable events, such as the deadly 1935 Labour Day hurricane.
 You can enjoy breathtaking views on this historic railroad and take a scenic boat tour to Pigeon Key.

 24. Ponce de Leon Inlet Lighthouse

-The Ponce de Leon Inlet Lighthouse is a picturesque lighthouse and museum situated in Ponce de Leon Inlet.
+The Ponce de Leon Inlet Lighthouse is a picturesque lighthouse and museum in Ponce de Leon Inlet.
 This spectacular structure was constructed in 1887.

-The lighthouse stands at a staggering 53 metres (175 feet) tall.
+The lighthouse stands at a staggering 53 meters (175 feet) tall.
 Here you’ll learn about the rich history of this remarkable landmark.
 Additionally, you can climb its 203 steps and enjoy stunning panoramic views from the top of the tower.

 25. Fernandina Beach on Amelia Island